 Once all of the requirements have been fulfilled, Cambridge will evaluate your application alongside our inspection report and you will be issued your associate center number and letter to certify you as an associate school.
 You can begin to take Cambridge exams on your premises and have access to all the great benefits that come with being an associate school.

+How many Universities in Nigeria accept Cambridge qualification?

+Most Federal Universities like the University of Ibadan, University of Maiduguri, Ahmadu Bello University and University of Lagos accept the IGCSE and O ‘Levels for admission.
+However, due to frequently changing regulations it is important to first confirm that your university of choice accepts these qualifications before registering for our exam.

 If a school is in partner with British Council, must the school put “International” in their name e.g St Phillips International School instead of St. Philips School?